openshift/installer/docs/user/aws/install_edge-zones.md

     --opt-in-status opted-in
 ```

-The request will be processed in background, it could take a few minutes.
+The request will be processed in the background, it could take a few minutes.
 Check if the field `OptInStatus` has the value `opted-in` before proceeding:

 ```bash
 aws --region us-east-1 ec2 describe-availability-zones \